KxSystems/docs/docs/ml/automl/userguide/preproc.md

 #### FRESH

-Given the feature extraction procedures completed by the FRESH algorithm as outlined [here](../../../toolkit/fresh.md) the list of omitted types is extensive, for clarity the id columns are not subject to these restrictions
+Given the feature extraction procedures completed by the FRESH algorithm as outlined [here](../../../toolkit/fresh.md), the list of omitted types is extensive.
+For clarity, the id columns are not subject to these restrictions and can have the following type:

 - guid
 - byte